 - Select OK.

 - After Windows applies the change, on the confirmation page,

 If low performance or buffering is present, adjust the following values.

 - Leave Workgroup field empty

 If you are having trouble when using SMB, or are seeing slow speeds you may try adjusting the 'SMB Version' option found when editing the share details.

-- Auto (default) - Connect with the highest level of SMB supported by your device
+- Auto (default) - Automatically select the best version of SMB for your device

 - SMB3 - Connect with SMB3 only

 - Legacy - Connect using an alternate SMB implementation which is compatible with certain devices (SMB2 and SMB1 only)

 SMB3 has an optional encryption feature which adds an extra layer of security.
 However, in some cases having this enabled can lead to lower performance due to the added security overhead.
 If you are using SMB3 and seeing slower than expected speeds, you may try disabling "Transport encryption" (or similar) on your server.
 This will allow you to take advantage of the improved connection security of SMB3, but with the same speeds as SMB2.